 1. Consider the impact on your business of being without air conditioning.

-As we mentioned earlier, the longer you wait to replace, the longer you may have to wait for that replacement installation to be done.
+As we mentioned earlier, the longer you wait to replace, the longer you may have to wait for that replacement installation to be done (especially during peak summer season).
 How will your business function in the meantime?
-Is it a risk you’re willing to take until R22 is phased out and your hand is forced?
+Is it a risk you’re willing to take until your hand is forced by an equipment breakdown?

 2. Factor in energy savings.